OpenMatch/TASTE/README.md

 We provide the version file `reproduce/environment.yml` of all our used packages, if you have any problems configuring the environment, please refer to this document.

+Please note!
+We find that when using a higher version of Transformer, the evaluation will report an error.
+Please use versions below 4.24.0.😢

 **2. Install openmatch.
 To download OpenMatch as a library and obtain openmatch-thunlp-0.0.1.**